DarrielleEvans/deployment6/README.md

   - Install the following dependencies using a user data script on each instance
   - 1 Route Table
   - Security Group Ports: 8000 and 22
+## Build and Test the application using Jenkins build

 # Technologies used
 # Troubleshooting